VNovytskyi/Sheller/README.md

+# Sheller delivery guarantee
 <p align="center">
   <img src="logo.png">
 </p>

+## Overview
 Library design for organization package data exchange with  integrity guarantee.

-The package consists of Start-byte, a label for begin parsing package and several bytes of Cyclic redundancy check CRC-16 (CRC-byte) for integrity determination.
+The package consists of Start-byte, a label for begin parsing package and several bytes of Cyclic redundancy check CRC-16 (CRC-byte) for integrity determination. <br>

 Struct of package:
 ![Struct of the package](Schemes/Schema3.PNG)
 The library use CRC-16, therefore, the amount of CRC bytes is 2, and the maximum length of user data is 4095 bytes.
 Preset value of user data is 8 bytes.
 Eventually, 8 bytes useful bytes plus 3 service bytes.
 To speed up processing the CRC is using the table method.
 The size of the CRC table is 512 bytes.
 Interaction with this library going through 3 functions: wrap, push, read:
 ![Struct of the package](Schemes/Schema1.PNG)

+## How to use
 To create the package, the user needs to pass in function wrap a pointer of the sheller`s object, a pointer to data, which needs to send, the length of data, and a pointer to the buffer for storing the package.
 ```c
 uint8_t sheller_wrap(sheller_t *desc, uint8_t *data, const uint8_t data_length, uint8_t *dest);